Sephdude/refined-translate/README.md

 # refined-translate
 Translate english to Puerto Rican Spansih

+# Dataset
+The dataset used can be found on Hugging Face. https://huggingface.co/datasets/Sephdude/esPR-en It contains Puerto Rican spanish text from various sources and automatically generated english translations using the Heslinki-OPUS-MT-ES-EN model.

 # Model Training
 The translator uses a fine-tuned version of the Helsinki-NLP OPUS-MT-EN-ES.
-The dataset created used contains data from some Puerto Rican blogs, crowed sourced audio transcriptions of Puerto Rican speech

 ## References